MicrosoftDocs/xamarin-docs/docs/essentials/text-to-speech.md

 using Xamarin.Essentials;
 ```

-The Text-to-Speech functionality works by calling the `SpeakAsync` method with text and optional parameters and returns after the utterance has finished.
+Text-to-Speech works by calling the `SpeakAsync` method with text and optional parameters, and returns after the utterance has finished.

 ```csharp
 public async Task SpeakNowDefaultSettings()